-Status: Rare erratic regular breeder and spring and fall migrant west and central.
+Status: Fairly common regular breeder and spring and fall migrant west and southern west-central.

 Documentation: Specimen: UNSM ZM13090 (egg fragments), Jun 1974 Perkins Co (Bray et al 1986).

-Although there are few reports, available data indicate that arrival is in late May, with earlier reports 30 Apr 2018 Chase Co and 13 May 2005 Morrill Co.
-Migrants pass through Oklahoma in early Apr and the earliest spring date in Kansas is 29 Apr (Dunning et al 2018).
+Arrival is in late May.
+Migrants pass through Oklahoma in early Apr and the earliest spring date in Kansas is 29 Apr (Dunning et al 2020).

 Summer: This species is primarily associated with sand sage (Artemisia filifolia) grasslands in Nebraska, mostly in the southwest and southern Panhandle (Rosche 1994).
 In the southern Panhandle, however, sand sage occurs in only a few localized areas in the Wildcat Hills and on the Bighorn Escarpment.
 Cassin’s Sparrow avoids areas that are intensively grazed (Brown and Brown 2001).
-Summering locales are isolated and erratically-occupied (Mollhoff 2016), except for core areas of extensive sand sage prairie in Dundy, Chase, and Perkins Cos, where it is likely to be found every year, but even here abundance is variable from year to year.
-This species has been considered nomadic, even during a given breeding season or to areas outside their normal range, in response to rainfall variations (Dunning et al 2018).
+Summering locales are isolated and erratically-occupied (Mollhoff 2016), except for core areas of extensive sand sage prairie in Kimball, Dundy, Chase, and Perkins Cos, where it is likely to be found every year, but even here abundance is variable from year to year.
+This species has been considered nomadic, even during a given breeding season or to areas outside their normal range, in response to rainfall variations (Dunning et al 2020).
 Years of increased abundance in Nebraska, such as 1974 and 2011, occurred during and may be associated with periods of drought in the species’ core breeding range in the southern Great Plains and southwestern United States (U.S Drought Monitor 2018, National Weather Service data).
 Breeding bird surveys conducted by Bird Conservancy of the Rockies (2018) of sand sage prairie areas in Dundy, Chase and Perkins counties produced density estimates of 2.4 and 2.8 birds per square km in in 2016 and 2017, respectively.
 Density estimates, when multiplied by the size of the study area, generated estimates of overall numbers of 6946 birds in 2016 and 7949 birds in 2017 (Bird Conservancy of the Rockies 2018).

 The first confirmed records for Nebraska were in 1974, although birds were reportedly seen around 1970 at Crescent Lake NWR, Garden Co, but no details were published (Cortelyou 1974).
 Wyoming’s first record was in 1978 (Faulkner 2010, Faanes et al 1979) and the single record for South Dakota was in 1977 (Tallman et al 2002).
 Nesting Cassin’s Sparrows were found on the Sejkora Ranch near Grant, Perkins Co 2 Jun-16 Aug 1974 (Cortelyou 1974, Williams 1975); fragments of an unhatched egg were collected (UNSM ZM13090).
 One was reported near Benkelman, Dundy Co 7 Jul 1974 (Cortelyou 1974).

-Cassin’s Sparrows have been found in a number of isolated locations north and east of the core southwest range.
-Most activity has been in Sioux, Garden, Keith, and Lincoln Cos.
+North of the North Platte River Valley reports are sporadic, but are from Sioux, Box Butte, Morrill, Grant, Arthur, Garden, Keith, and Lincoln Cos.
 In 2011 there was a major influx, mostly reflected in increased numbers rather than expansion beyond areas where the species has occurred in recent years.
 This influx, like the 1974 one, was likely associated with drought in the southwestern United States.